Enhancement of efficiency in the Dicke model quantum heat engine: Quantum Thermodynamics and Quantum Heat Engines

-these quantities are path dependent and their values depend on the way that the density state, or the Hamiltonian, changes during the process.
-For our case, we assume that the system is always in thermal equilibrium with a thermal bath at temperature $\beta^{-1}$, and its density operator is a Gibbs state of the form \beq \rho(\beta,\lambda)=e^{-\beta{\cal H}(\lambda)}/{\cal Z}(\beta,\lambda), \eeq where ${\cal Z}(\beta,\lambda)=\tr(e^{-\beta{\cal H}(\lambda)})$ is the partition function and ${\cal H}(\lambda)$ is the system Hamiltonian parametrized by a general external variable $\lambda$.
-In our study, we consider for ${\cal H}$ the LMG and Dicke Hamiltonian, where $\lambda$ is the coupling constant, which drives the QPT in each model.
+where ${\cal Z}(\beta,\lambda)=\tr(e^{-\beta{\cal H}(\lambda)})$ is the partition function and ${\cal H}(\lambda)$ is the system Hamiltonian parametrized by a general external variable $\lambda$.
+In our study, we consider a Hamiltonian with the coupling constant $\lambda$ which drives the quantum phase transition in the model.
 We also consider a quantum Stirling heat engine, defined by two isothermals (i. e. constant $\beta$) and two processes with fixed value of coupling constant $\lambda$, see Fig. \ref{ciclo}.
 For these processes we are able to rewrite our formal expressions of mean quantum heat and mean quantum work.
 By using the notions of entropy and free energy

 one can show that if we are always on a Gibbs state Eq. (\ref{gibbs}) and the processes are such that probabilities are conserved, $\tr(d\rho)=0$, we have that